Board of Directors

 His Highness Sheikh Abdullah bin Khalifa Al Thani has served as Special Advisor to the Emir since his appointment in April 2007, and was Prime Minister of Qatar from October 1996 to April 2007.
 His Highness has served as Chairman of the board of directors of Qatar Investment and Projects Development Holding Company, a Qatari investment group, since March 2011 and as Chairman of the board of directors of Specialized International Services (SIS) Qatar, a business investment company, since October 2011.
 His Highness graduated from the Royal Military Academy Sandhurst.

-John Doerr is a Partner at Kleiner Perkins Caufield & Byers, a venture capital firm, since 1980.
-Mr. Doerr currently serves on the board of directors of Google Inc., as well as on the boards of directors of several private companies.
+John Doerr has been Chairman at Kleiner Perkins Caufield & Byers, a venture capital firm, since 1980.
+Mr. Doerr currently serves on the board of directors of Alphabet Inc., as well as on the boards of directors of several private companies.
 Previously, Mr. Doerr served on the board of directors of Amazon.com, Inc. Mr. Doerr holds Bachelor of Science and Master of Science in Electrical Engineering degrees from Rice University and a Master of Business Administration degree from Harvard University.

 Dr. Duyk is founder and Managing Partner of Circularis LP, a group focused on supporting technology enabled companies that advance the circular economy and promote sustainability as well as resource efficiency.
 Prior to Circularis Dr. Duyk was the Managing Director and Partner of TPG Alternative & Renewable Technologies/TPG Biotechnology from 2004 to 2017.
 Prior to TPG Dr. Duyk served on the Board of Directors and was President of Research and Development at Exelixis.
 Prior to Exelixis, he was one of the founding scientific staff at Millennium Pharmaceuticals and served as Vice President of Genomics.
 Prior to his tenure at Millennium, Dr. Duyk was an Assistant Professor at Harvard Medical School (HMS) in the Department of Genetics, and an Assistant Investigator of the Howard Hughes Medical Institute (HHMI).
 While at HMS, Dr. Duyk was a Co-Principal Investigator in the National Institutes of Health (NIH) funded Cooperative Human Linkage Center.